inivekin/abosa/abosa.typ

 an in vibrations sense a route, tae actions that revive the night before these stars will peter out.
-Should sorry sight o drone unslain, which you have heard an wi self crowned, be signal you've flown wi disdain,
+It's sorry sight you entertain what you have heard an wi self crowned, if this means you've flown wi disdain,
 I'll ripple doon tae rocks since drowned.
 But should this be withholding sun, at coda o coronal lyre,